 Christine was awarded a Member of the Order of the British Empire (MBE) in the 2014 New Years honours list for services to Scottish Highland Dancing.

-Christine was elected Chairman of the World Governing Body for Highland Dancing – The Scottish Official Board of Highland Dancing – in November of 2006.
+Christine was elected Chairman of the World Governing Body for Highland Dancing in November 2006 – now known as The Royal Scottish Official Board of Highland Dancing.

-Christine is also a Trustee and Examiner of The British Association of Teachers of Dancing as well as an International Adjudicator on The Scottish Official Board of Highland Dancing.
+Christine is also a Trustee and Examiner of The British Association of Teachers of Dancing as well as an International Adjudicator on The Royal Scottish Official Board of Highland Dancing.

 Among Christine’s many competitive credits are, six times World Highland Dancing Champion.
 Although well renowned in the world of Highland Dancing, Christine has also achieved recognition in both Tap and Ballet.
 She has held the titles of British Senior Ballet Champion; Scottish Junior and Senior Ballet Champion; Scottish Junior and Senior Tap Champion.
 Collectively, in all three disciplines she has accumulated over 250 Championship Titles.